-This course offers students who have successfully completed Fashion and Merchandising 10 to continue their studies in the vast area of the Fashion industry, specifically in visual merchandising.
-Students will explore the characteristics of global interrelationships in all segments of the fashion industry.
-The course further explores how fiber, textile, apparel producers and retailers merchandise and market their products within the industry and to the ultimate consumer.
-A component of this class will include the management of the student-run boutique.
+Students who have successfully completed Fashion Merchandising 10 will continue their studies in the vast area of the Fashion industry, specifically in visual merchandising.
+Students will explore the characteristics of global interrelationships in the fashion industry.
+The course further explores how fiber, textile, apparel producers and retailers merchandise and market their products within the industry and ultimately to the consumer.
+Components of this class will include the management of the student-run boutique and use of professional software to create their own boutique.